acmsigsoft/EmpiricalStandards/docs/Longitudinal.md

 - [ ] uses a multi-stage selection process to identify the study's subjects<sup>[9](#myfootnote9)</sup>
 </checklist>
 - [ ] follows subjects for an exceptionally long period (e.g. more than five years)
+- [ ] provides information on where any portions of the data have been previously published and the degree of overlap with the current report

 ## General Quality Criteria